FUNDING OPPORTUNITY DESCRIPTION

 The following organizations are eligible to apply:

-· Only Moroccan associations and committed and organized civil-society organizations having started SAM registration and experience executing youth STEM programs will be eligible to receive funding.
+- Only Moroccan associations and committed and organized civil-society organizations with full SAM registration and experience executing youth STEM programs will be eligible to receive funding.

-For-profit, commercial entities, U.S. organizations, and NGOs are not eligible to apply.
+- U.S. organizations and NGOs are not eligible.

-To be eligible to receive an award, all organizations must have a Unique Entity Identifier (UEI) number issued via www.SAM.gov as well as a valid registration on www.SAM.gov.
-Please see Section D.3 for more information.
+To be eligible to receive an award, all organizations must have a unique entity identifier as well as a valid registration on www.SAM.gov.
+Please see Section D.3 for information on how to obtain these registrations.
 Individuals are not required to have a UEI or be registered in SAM.gov.